authelia/authelia/docs/content/en/configuration/session/introduction.md

 {{< confkey type="string" required="no" >}}

+*__Note:__ The AuthRequest implementation does not support redirection control on the authorization server.
+This means that the `portal_url` option is ineffectual for both NGINX and HAProxy, or any other proxy which uses the AuthRequest implementation.*

-This is a completely optional URL which is the root URL of your Authelia installation for this cookie domain which can be used to generate the appropriate redirection for proxies which support this (NGINX and HAProxy DO NOT support this).
+This is a completely optional URL which is the root URL of your Authelia installation for this cookie domain which can be used to generate the appropriate redirection for proxies which support this.

 If this option is absent you must use the appropriate query parameter or header for your relevant proxy.